Extorius/Script-Security/Obfuscation.md

 ## Luraph
 This is where a advanced VM such as Luraph is a great example.
 Luraph's VM is highly secure with very hard to reverse engineer encryption, as well as extra features such as control flow scrambling.

+If you go to Luraph's website, you'll see these keywords being used:
+- Virtualization
+- Bytecode Mutation
+- Control Flow Scrambling
+- Encryption
+- Compression
+- Reliablity

+Now, unless you have previous experience in obfuscation and Luraph itself, these words will be very confusing and you may not know what they actually mean.
+In this brief explanation, we'll go over the more complex ones:

 ### Control Flow Scrambling
 But what is control flow scrambling?
 Control flow scrambling is changing how the VM inteperates the set of instructions at random intervals; giving attacks yet another layer to figure out before they can crack through the VM.